rossoj85/react-ada-keyboard-accessible-datepicker/readme.txt

   -Pass in a string to set the label’s contents or false to remove the input box’s label.

   inputBoxClassNames
-  One of more classes can be passed to the input box through the inputBoxClassNames prop.
+  -One of more classes can be passed to the input box through the inputBoxClassNames prop.
 Be sure to pass in names without a prepending period. ex. buttonClassNames={“oneClass anotherClass orangeText”}

   inputBoxOnChange